aptejada/aptejada/README.md

 - 🌱 I keep on learning **data science - bioinformatics and concepts related to microbiology and molecular sciences.**

 - ⚡ Fun fact **My favorite part of doing scientific research is when I hyperfocus on my computer screen while waiting for the scripts/codes to issue an error message or not.
 That's how I learned most of my bioinformatics and data analytics skill set.
-Life update as of August 2024: I am an ULAP.org scholar (Training for Azure and Github Fundamentals)**
+- I am a scholar.
+I received training support from ULAP.org and Eskwelabs**

 <h3 align="left">Connect with me:</h3>
 <p align="left">